Skip to content

 Before then, there were only theories.
 For example, did you know that when the first sperm was seen under the microscope, some scientists believed that each sperm contained a perfectly formed baby, that we all descended from our fathers, and that mothers were only incubators for these already formed babies?
 In fact, some observers even claimed to have seen these complete babies inside the sperm!
 Those who believed in this were called “homunculists.”

-Of course, these theories seem funny to us now that we have such an exact science on our own beginnings.
-As science progressed, we continued to learn more amazing things about our time before birth – how we could hear, and learn, and taste, and feel!
+Of course, these theories seem funny to us now that we have such an exact science on our beginnings.
+As science progressed, we continued to learn more amazing things about our time before birth – how we could hear, learn, taste, and feel!

 After conception, the only thing you needed from that point was nourishment – to grow into the baby who emerged at the end of nine months and the person you now are.